 Bespoke driving dynamics.
 The new Vehicle Dynamics Manager control system makes its debut in the Golf GTI, and it certainly shows its full potential.
-The Vehicle Dynamics Manager controls the XDS electronic differential lock, (electronically regulated) front-axle locking differential functions, now a standard feature across the board, and also the lateral dynamics ratio of the optionally controlled damping system (DCC) that forms part of the new GTI running gear setup.
-Drivers can customise their setup using the standard driving mode selection feature and the gradually adjustable DCC running gear.
+The Vehicle Dynamics Manager controls the electronic XDS differential lock as well as the lateral dynamics ratio of the optionally controlled damping system (DCC) that forms part of the new GTI running gear setup.
+Drivers can customise their setup using the standard driving mode selection feature and the incrementally adjustable DCC running gear.
 Electromechanically adjustable running gear systems once again significantly enhance the balance between maximum dynamics and the highest levels of comfort.
 In this process, sharper driving dynamics guarantee a completely new and unadulterated driving experience as the eighth Golf GTI handles extremely accurately and is agile to drive despite its unrivalled long-distance comfort.
 For example, running gear engineers have in effect entirely eliminated understeer, a typical characteristic of front-wheel drive vehicles whereby the vehicle's front wheels tend to lose grip through guick corners.
 The new Golf GTI races through corners extremely neutrally, even at high speeds on race tracks, and also accelerates out of corners without any loss of traction.